JDASoftwareGroup/kartothek/docs/guide/partitioning.rst

 The order of columns provided in ``partition_on`` is important, as the partition structure would be different if the columns are in a different order.

-.. note:: Every partition must have data for every table.
-An empty dataframe in this
-          context is also considered as data.

 .. _partitioning_dask: